- The value property can be used in both ways (you can read and write a value from a cell).

 1. Add a Number to an Existing Number

-Let’s say if you want to add one in the number that you have in the cell A1, you can use the following code.
+Let’s say if you want to add one to the number that you have in cell A1, you can use the following code.

 Range("A1").Value = Range("A1").Value + 1

-The above code assigns value to the cell A1 by taking value from cell A1 itself and add one into it.
+The above code assigns value to cell A1 by taking value from cell A1 itself and adding one to it.
 But you can also use VBA IF THEN ELSE to write a condition to change only when there is a number in the cell.